dela3499/dela3499.github.io/notes/writers-can-learn-from-functional-programming.md

 Functional programmers use functions to write code in small, self-contained chunks.
-Writers can [Write small, self-contained notes](write-small-self-contained-notes){:target="_blank"}.
+Writers can [Write small, self-contained notes](write-small-self-contained-notes).

 There are different reasons to create a new function: